Statistics at University of Iowa

 The stats major at Iowa is not ranked on College Factual’s Best Colleges and Universities for Statistics.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-There were 6 students who received their doctoral degrees in stats, making the school the #29 most popular school in the United States for this category of students.
+There were 6 students who received their doctoral degrees in stats.
+This makes the school the #29 most popular school in the United States for this category of students.

 Stats Student Demographics at Iowa